Klingebeil/homepage/wiki/Artificial Intelligence/01_automation.md

 # Understanding Automation

 1. Automation doesn’t happen on the job-level, but the task-level.

-2. Automation doesn’t strictly mean human replacement, but also augmenting given tasks.
+2. Automation doesn’t strictly mean human replacement, but more often augmenting a given task.
 3. Automation will always need maintenance, updates, and upgrades.
 There is not a date X, where the process is finished.
 4. Automation happens, if it‘s economically beneficial, not if it‘s technically feasible.
-It‘s — of course — the product and producer of capitalism.
+It‘s — of course — the product and producer of capital.*  **
+5. Automation is never seamless, but will always need changes in the environment it has to operate in.
+6. The rate of automation and the amount of available jobs in any given economy is not directly correlated.

+\* There is an important footnote to this, as for example David Noble [^1] notes: automation is often driven by the availability of a new technology, not a pressing organizational need.
+Managers tend to automate because they can or because they think others are doing the same and are willing to bend calculations about their economic upside accordingly.
+At the same time, once implemented, automation is seldom evaluated for its actual impact.
+Accordingly, many such initiatives do not have the expected impact.

+\** A second note: an investment in shiny new technologies can also be seen as a way to market a company or a team to stakeholder/investors.
+The use of the technology is here primary one of signaling *innovativeness*, less actual use for work.[^2]

+---

 Keeping this in mind, almost every new technology can be placed in one of the following quadrants.